timlabs/uscode/United States Code/TITLE 14-COAST GUARD/SUBTITLE II-PERSONNEL/CHAPTER 27-PAY, ALLOWANCES, AWARDS, AND OTHER RIGHTS AND BENEFITS/SUBCHAPTER III-PAYMENTS.md

 * The Commandant shall conduct each calendar year an audit of member pay and allowances for the members who transferred to new units during such calendar year.
 The audit for a calendar year shall be completed by the end of the calendar year.

 ### §2769.
 Remission of indebtedness
-* The Secretary may have remitted or cancelled any part of a person's indebtedness to the United States or any instrumentality of the United States if—
+* The Secretary may have remitted or cancelled any part of an individual's indebtedness to the United States or any instrumentality of the United States if—

-  * (1) the indebtedness was incurred while the person served as a member of the Coast Guard, whether as a regular or a reserve in active status; and
+  * (1) the indebtedness was incurred while the individual served as a member of the Coast Guard, whether as a regular or a reserve in active status; and

   * (2) the Secretary determines that remitting or cancelling the indebtedness is in the best interest of the United States.